dotX-Automation/simple_actionclient/simple_actionclient_cpp/README.md

 ## Contents

-This package offers the `simple_actionclient_cpp::Client<ActionT>` class template, that can be used to create a ROS 2 action client just by passing the node and the action name, and optionally a feedback callback of the appropriate type, *i.e.*, `std::function<void (const typename rclcpp_action::ClientGoalHandle<ActionT>::SharedPtr, const typename ActionT::Feedback::ConstSharedPtr)>`.
+This package offers the `simple_actionclient::Client<ActionT>` class template, that can be used to create a ROS 2 action client just by passing the node and the action name, and optionally a feedback callback of the appropriate type, *i.e.*, `std::function<void (const typename rclcpp_action::ClientGoalHandle<ActionT>::SharedPtr, const typename ActionT::Feedback::ConstSharedPtr)>`.

 The client offers methods to either perform all the major operations pertaining to the lifetime of an action goal individually, or to execute an entire action goal in a single call.
 Each API method is documented in the code, and has a normal and a `sync`, *i.e.* blocking, variant.